 If you bought sour cream for a recipe and now have a partial container in the fridge that you don't have any immediate plans for, you may be wondering if it's safe to freeze, or even if it's something that's worth freezing.
 Does sour cream freeze well?
 Is there something better you can do with it?

-Yes, you can freeze sour cream, but the texture will change considerably.
+You can freeze sour cream, but the texture will change considerably.
 Because of this, frozen sour cream is best used in cooked dishes, like casseroles, soups and crockpot recipes.
 Your sour cream won't get any fresher than it is on the day you put it in the freezer.
 Freezing may stop time temporarily, but it doesn't unwind it.
 So, be sure to freeze your sour cream while it's still fresh.
-Here's the scoop on how long sour cream is good for.

 How to Use Frozen Sour Cream